juanjoms-fb/rm-singestion/README.md

 1. Make sure you have all the prerequisites installed and configured

-2. Download and unzip the zip file containing the script and the configuration file
+2. Download and unzip the [script file](script.zip) containing the script and the configuration file

 3. Open a terminal/console and use the command `cd path/to/files` to navigate to the directory where you have placed the script and the other files.